Skip to main content

 • Use break-even points as guidance: If your deductions meet or exceed the break-even threshold for your income group, opt for the old regime; otherwise, the new regime would be better.

-Leading insurers like Canara HSBC Life Insurance offer a variety of tax-saving instruments.
-Policies such as ULIPs, term insurance, and traditional savings plans help taxpayers maximise their deductions under Section 80C and 10(10D).
+Policies such as ULIPs, term insurance, and traditional savings plans help taxpayers maximise their deductions under Section 123 (previously called 80C) and Section 10(10D).
 By investing in such plans, policyholders can effectively lower their taxable income, sometimes enough to make the old regime more favourable, especially at higher salary levels.

 Conclusion

-Choosing between the new and old tax regimes in FY 2025–26 depends on how effectively you can reduce your taxable income.
+Choosing between the new and old tax regimes in FY 2026-27 depends on how effectively you can reduce your taxable income.
 The new regime offers simplicity and lower income tax slabs, making it suitable for those with minimal deductions.
-On the other hand, the old regime may offer greater savings if you maximise deductions under Sections like 80C and 80D.
+On the other hand, the old regime may offer greater savings if you maximise deductions under Sections like 123 (previously called 80C) and 126 (previously called 80D).
 Use a tax calculator to find your break-even point and make an informed decision.

-For those opting for the old regime, Plans by Canara HSBC Life Insurance is a smart choice.
-It helps you meet long-term financial goals while offering Section 80C deductions.
-If conditions are met, the maturity value is also tax-free under Section 10(10D).
+For those opting for the old regime, term insurance can help you meet long-term financial goals while offering Section 123 (previously called 80C) deductions.
+If conditions are met, the maturity value is also tax-free under Section 126 (Section 10(10D)).
 It’s an effective way to reduce your tax burden under the current salary income tax slabs.

 Glossary

-2. Net Taxable Income: Income remaining after all deductions; this is the amount on which tax is calculated.
+2. Net Taxable Income: Income left after all deductions; this is the amount on which tax is calculated

-3. Tax Slab: Income categories that determine the rate of income tax you pay in a financial year.
+3. Tax Slab: Income range that determines the rate of income tax you pay in a financial year

 Uncertain About Insurance